nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 Additionally, a Dynamic Group has the following methods for working with group membership and caching:

 - `update_cached_members` - A way of forcing an update to the cached members of a Dynamic Group.
 This will always perform database queries.
 It will also return the updated `members_cached` property.
-- `am_i_a_member` - A way of checking if an object is a member of a Dynamic Group.
+- `has_member` - A way of checking if an object is a member of a Dynamic Group.
 The arguments are:
     - `obj` - An instance of an object to check if it is a member of the given group.
     - `skip_cache` - A boolean value that will use the preferred method of checking an instances member depending if using the cached list (`obj in list`) or the uncached queryset (`members.filter(pk=obj.pk).exists()`) is desired, defaults to `False`.